 - Musical pipes.
 Using tone holes to change the sound (like a recorder).

-You might also want to check out Alex De Little’s designs as well.
+You might also want to check out Alex De Little and his listening devices.
 You can also take inspiration from some of the listening devices that the military experimented with early in the 20th century!

 Health and safety